mikesart/graphicsmagick/www/index.rst

                  With GraphicsMagick you can create GIFs dynamically making it suitable for Web applications.
-You can also resize, rotate, sharpen, color reduce, or add special effects to an image and save your completed work in the same or differing image format.
+You can also resize, rotate, sharpen, color reduce, or add special effects to an image and save your completed work in the same or different image format.

    :keywords: GraphicsMagick, ImageMagick, PerlMagick, image processing, OpenMP
               software development library, image, photo, software, Magick++,